 Original Graphic Design by Alex Louie

-Critical Commons received generous funding from the John D. and Catherine T. MacArthur Foundation as part of the 2008 Digital Media and Learning initiative and is an ongoing project of the USC Institute for Multimedia Literacy.
+Critical Commons received generous funding from the John D. and Catherine T. MacArthur Foundation as part of the 2008 Digital Media and Learning initiative and is an ongoing project of the USC School of Cinematic Arts.
 Seed funding for this project was provided by USC's James H. Zumberge Research and Innovation Fund and additional development funds were provided by the Alliance for Networking Visual Culture (ANVC) and the American Council of Learned Societies (ACLS).